Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Aider is first and foremost a tool for engineers to get real work done in real code bases through a pair programming chat style interface.
+When a user asks aider for a change, they see the edits performed in real-time and aider may also then offer additional help like fixing lint or test errors.
 In normal use, the user is in full interactive control.
 This lets them quickly steer misunderstandings back on course and avoid wasted time, code reviews and token costs.
-When a user asks aider for a change, they see the edits performed in real-time.
-Aider may also then offer additional help like fixing lint or test errors.

 ## Methodology